KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 #### 2.1 Microsoft Defender Antivirus (MDAV)

 Here is where the famous MDAV lives.
 With it, process creation events and file download events from the internet are monitored.
 It not only uses its signature-based engine, but also predictive technologies such as machine learning and cloud-delivered protection to find attacks.
-If working offline, the latest dynamic intelligence from the Intelligence Security Graph is provision regularyl throughout the day.
+If working offline, the latest dynamic intelligence from the Intelligence Security Graph is provisioned regularly throughout the day.

 #### 2.2 Cloud Portection and MDAV